Performance Marketing

 The Salesforce Marketing Cloud Account Engagement tool (formerly Pardot, which Salesforce acquired) can help with lead management, email marketing automation, landing pages and forms, and more.
 As a giant in the marketing space, Salesforce offers a lot of features, but the lead generation tool doesn’t integrate with the Marketing Cloud itself, and the learning curve can be steep (as well as the cost).
 Make sure to tap in-house or outside expertise to make the most of the features.

-Zapier
+6. Zapier

 Zapier supports the process of lead generation and capture with automated actions and tasks.
 It also offers email marketing and CRM tools.
 Zapier’s platform is user-friendly and offers a range of paid plans for varying budgets, but the free plan is limited, and there’s no mobile app.
 Zapier is particularly useful for businesses in IT, finance, and e-commerce.

-Unbounce
+7. Unbounce

-Use Unbounce tool for custom, drag-and-drop landing pages, or try one of the templates.
+Use Unbounce for custom, drag-and-drop landing pages, or try one of the templates.
 You can also A/B test and optimize pages easily as you go.
 It’s not robust enough if you want to build a site beyond simple landing pages, though, and Unbounce can be too expensive for smaller companies.

-Intercom
+8. Intercom

-ActiveCampaign
+9. ActiveCampaign

 ActiveCampaign automates email marketing along with CRM and sales, and you can also use it for segmentation and building landing pages.
 For a smaller or newer company, ActiveCampaign might not be necessary for sending basic emails.
 It’s probably a good fit if you’re sending out a high volume of emails or have to automate sales, such as for agencies, creators and influencers, real estate, and other highly interactive fields.